 Space to Create Paonia will advance a feasibility analysis of creative sector workforce space in the town of Paonia.
-The initiative will begin with a preliminary feasibility study and community engagement work, followed by an arts market survey.
+The began with a preliminary feasibility study and community engagement work, and will now be followed by an arts market survey.

 Space to Create Paonia, is one of a number of projects that will be launched in eight regions in Colorado’s rural, small town and mountain communities over the next three years.
 Each project will be driven by community needs for workforce housing and commercial space for artists and creative entrepreneurs.

 Hooray, we have the preliminary feasibility study results!

 Susie Lowe and Elaine Brett Celebrate the Paonia Award

 The first demonstration project was launched July 2015 in Trinidad, followed by the town of Ridgway in the Southwest region.
 Through the study process, both communities learned that projects are feasible and they are currently in the predevelopment phase.
 Regional selections are prioritized based on local needs including economic diversification, community readiness, public will, commitment of local resources and housing and space demands.